 If you have completed this checklist and everything appears to be in order; you can likely proceed with the purchase of the vehicle.
 However, if an aspect of the deal feels suspicious, you should walk away and find a more reputable dealer.
 Additionally, if you believe that the dealer is committing odometer fraud, you should consider reporting them to the proper authorities.
 Odometer fraud is a serious crime that costs consumers millions of dollars every year.

-Our Maryland Dealership Fraud Attorneys are Offering Free Consultations
+Our Maryland Dealership Fraud Attorneys are Offering Legal Consultations